 - Collect evidence.
 You need to show the judge what Jacob LJ called 'the accused object', which probably means simply going out and buying one – or having an investigator do so.
 There has to be evidence linking it back to the defendant, and this is where the experience of an investigator might be helpful.
 But there will be no need to show a nexus between your design and the defendant’s product – copying is not a necessary part of the equation.

 - Seek legal advice from a registered design solicitor about the likelihood of you making a successful claim.
-As this note shows, there are numerous pitfalls that you need to avoid.
+There are numerous pitfalls that you need to avoid.
 Before you commit to taking action, make sure your registration supports your claim – look at the section below on what comparisons the court will make.
 Your claim may have to be adjusted to fit the extent of your exclusive rights.

 - Make a decision to proceed or not based on strategic legal advice from an experienced registered design specialist.
 You and your advisor must work together to get answers to the following questions: